Day Trips From New York City

 - Travel time from Manhattan: 1 hour 30 mins by car or 1 hour 30 mins by MetroNorth train

 In recent years, Beacon has transformed from a declining industrial community into an artistic, cultural centre, filled with art, restaurants, hotels and shops.
-There’s also the opportunity to enjoy the outdoors, as the city is near the Hudson River as well as having several splendid parks.
+There’s also the opportunity to enjoy the outdoors, since the city is near the Hudson River and also has several splendid parks.
 The mix adds up to be everything you can ask for, from a day trip from New York City.

 The aptly named Main Street should be the focus point for any visit to Beacon, as within walking distance, you can hop into trendy bars, dine at restaurants serving locally sourced produce, browse through the flea market, head to the theatre, as well as finding quaint shops, cafes and entertainment.